proplot-dev/proplot/docs/showcase2.rst

 .. image:: showcase/showcase_51_0.svg

-As shown below, when you call `~proplot.axes.PanelAxes.legend` on a `~proplot.axes.PanelAxes`, the axes is **filled** with a legend – that is, a centered legend is drawn, and the axes patch and spines are made invisible.
+Generating legends is the same as with matplotlib.
+When you call `~proplot.axes.PanelAxes.legend` on a `~proplot.axes.PanelAxes`, the axes is **filled** with a legend (see :ref:`Axes panels` and :ref:`Figure panels`).
+That is, a centered legend is drawn and the axes spines are made invisible.
+You can also generate legends by passing the ``legends`` keyword arg to methods wrapped by `~proplot.colortools.cycle_wrapper`.

-Also note that legend entries are now sorted in *row-major* order by default (not sure why the matplotlib authors chose column-major), and this is configurable with the ``order`` keyword arg.
-You can also disable vertical alignment of legend entries with the ``align`` keyword arg, or by passing a list of lists of plot handles.
-Under the hood, this is done by stacking multiple single-row, horizontally centered legends and forcing the background to be invisible.
+Legend entries are now sorted in row-major order by default; you can switch back to column-major by passing ``order='F'`` to `~proplot.wrappers.legend_wrapper`.
+You can also *center legend rows* with the ``center`` keyword arg, or by passing a list of lists of plot handles.
+This is accomplished by stacking multiple single-row, horizontally centered legends, then manually adding an encompassing legend frame.

 .. code:: ipython3

     import proplot as plot
     import numpy as np
-    plot.rc.cycle = 'intersection'
+    plot.rc.cycle = 'contrast'
     labels = ['a', 'bb', 'ccc', 'dddd', 'eeeee', 'ffffff'] f, axs = plot.subplots(ncols=2, legends='b', panels='r', span=False, share=0)
     hs = []
     for i,label in enumerate(labels):
         h = axs.plot(np.random.rand(20), label=label, lw=3)[0]
-        hs.append(h)
+        hs.extend(h)
     axs[0].legend(order='F', frameon=True, loc='lower left')
-    f.bpanel[0].legend(hs, ncols=4, align=True, frameon=True)
+    f.bpanel[0].legend(hs, ncols=4, center=False, frameon=True)
-    f.bpanel[1].legend(hs, ncols=4, align=False)
+    f.bpanel[1].legend(hs, ncols=4, center=True)
-    f.rpanel.legend(hs, ncols=1, align=False)
+    f.rpanel.legend(hs, ncols=1, center=True)
     axs.format(ylim=(-0.1, 1.1), xlabel='xlabel', ylabel='ylabel',
                suptitle='Demo of new legend options')
-    for ax,title in zip(axs, ['Inner legend, outer aligned legend', 'Outer un-aligned legend']): ax.format(title=title)
+    for ax,title in zip(axs, ['Inner and outer legends', 'Outer centered-row legends']): ax.format(title=title)